bhujel12/bhujel12/README.md

 I have an interest in finance and business so I want to incorporate those things into my journey and make it all the more interesting

-- 🌱 I’m currently learning Swift and SwiftUI for iOS development
+- 🌱 I’m currently learning C# and using Unity and Visual Studio to develop games
+-    Also, I'm learning the .NET framework to develop web applications

-- 💞️ I’m looking to collaborate on beginner projects in helping develop an iOS app
+- 💞️ I’m looking to collaborate on beginner projects including games and general software for the web.

 - 📫 How to reach me: @anishkhawas on Instagram.... @anish_b69 on SnapChat or message here for other connections!